openmindednewby/cSharpInterviewPrep/notes/logging.md

   - **A:** Propagate W3C trace context, attach span IDs to log scopes, export via OpenTelemetry so logs/metrics/traces share correlation IDs.
 - **Q:** What patterns help during incident response?
   - **A:** Toggle verbose levels via config, enable sampling to capture representative failures, and use structured events with consistent keys for quick querying.
+- **Q:** Why run Serilog or NLog behind `Microsoft.Extensions.Logging` instead of using them directly?
+  - **A:** The facade lets ASP.NET Core, EF Core, and custom services share the same pipeline and DI story.
+Providers (Serilog/NLog) plug in via `AddSerilog()`/`AddNLog()`, so you avoid duplicate configuration, keep scopes consistent, and can swap sinks without touching app code.
+- **Q:** How do you keep correlation data consistent across APIs, queues, and workers?
+  - **A:** Wrap each request/message in a logger scope containing `CorrelationId`, tenant, region, and trace/span IDs.
+Forward these fields on outbound HTTP/messaging headers so downstream services enrich their scopes too, creating an unbroken chain for querying dashboards.
+- **Q:** When would you favor synchronous logging and how do you mitigate its risk?
+  - **A:** Only for small local dev tooling or early startup when async infrastructure isn’t ready.
+Even then, keep messages tiny and avoid blocking network calls.
+In production, always switch to async/buffered sinks with drop policies to shield request threads.
+- **Q:** How do you tune OpenTelemetry or OTLP exporters for logging?
+  - **A:** Batch records (tens-hundreds per batch), tune `FlushInterval` to balance latency and throughput, and size the export queue to absorb bursts.
+Watch metrics for dropped spans/logs and adjust `MaxConcurrency` or sampling rates accordingly.
+- **Q:** How do you verify logging instrumentation in CI?
+  - **A:** Use in-memory sinks/exporters during integration tests, execute key scenarios, and assert on emitted event names, scopes, and structured fields.
+This catches schema regressions or missing context before they hit observability platforms.
+- **Q:** How do you control log level explosions when temporarily enabling `Debug` or `Trace`?
+  - **A:** Flip levels via config/feature flags with TTLs, scope the change to specific categories, and combine with sampling or rate limiting.
+Always capture the reason in runbooks so toggles are reverted quickly and storage cost stays predictable.